Pregnant woman sat on the bed taking supplements

 • Key micronutrients to look for in prenatal vitamins are folic acid, iron, vitamin D, and calcium

 Planning and preparing for a pregnancy can be a challenging period for everyone involved.
-It's natural to want to be as prepared as possible and do the best you can to maximize your chances.
-But with so much information available, it can soon get overwhelming.
+It's natural to want to be as prepared as possible and do your best to maximize your chances.
+However, with so much information available, it can quickly become overwhelming.
 If you’re feeling this way, know that you’re not alone.
-In this article, we’ll take a closer look at the science behind prenatal vitamins and supplements and what the guidance is around taking these.
+In this article, we’ll take a closer look at the science behind prenatal vitamins and supplements, as well as the guidance on taking them.

-One of the things most people who are planning a pregnancy or just got pregnant are often wondering is: when should I start taking prenatal vitamins, and do I even need to take them?
-While there is a lot of conflicting information about supplements, most doctors and some research agree that taking certain prenatal supplements can help support a healthy pregnancy.
+One of the things most people who are planning a pregnancy or just got pregnant often wonder is: when should I start taking prenatal vitamins, and do I even need to take them?
+While there is a lot of conflicting information about supplements, it’s widely accepted that taking certain vitamins and minerals (such as in prenatal supplements, like Perelel's Conception Support Pack and 1st Trimester Prenatal Pack) can help support a healthy pregnancy [1].

 When should you start taking prenatal vitamins?